 Who can see your data?

 Your data is held securely within the University.
 Access is strictly controlled and staff receive training on data protection.

-If you are applying to propose a session or a paper your data will be shared with an international Programming Committee who will be able to access the information provided electronically.
+If you are applying to propose a session or a paper your data and that of other participants in a session you propose will be shared with an international Programming Committee who will be able to access the information provided electronically.
 Committee members are required to respect confidentiality.
 Some of the committee members may be based outside of the European Economic Area.

 We may employ IT experts from outside of the University to aid with the development of our systems.
 They may have access to information which is necessary to complete the specific task for which they are appointed.
 These experts will provide their services in accordance with the strict instructions of the University.
 In particular they must respect confidentiality and to the extent they do need to temporarily hold any data, that data must be held securely, strictly used only for the agreed purpose, kept for only as long as necessary and then destroyed.

-We will not sell or share your data to third parties for their commercial purposes.
+We will not sell or share your data to third parties for commercial purposes.

 - share news about the IMC (including its research and services) and its associated parts (including activities we feel are of relevance to people within the fields of medieval studies)

 - invite you to IMCs and associated events